CenturyLinkCloud/APIDocs/Group Actions/archive-group.md

   "attachments": []
 }}}

 Sends the archive operation to a group.
 (See <a href="/knowledge-base/servers/understanding-vm-deployment-options-and-power-states/#archive">Understanding VM Deployment Options and Power States</a> for details on the archive operation.)
 Calls to this operation must include a token acquired from the authentication endpoint.
-See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.
+See the [Login API](..Authentication/login.md) for information on acquiring this token.

 ### When to Use It